-How much can I lose on the 5:2 diet?
+How much weight can you lose on the 5:2 diet?

 Losing too much weight too quickly can be unhealthy, so the target for any sustainable weight loss diet should be gradual weight loss.
 With the 5:2 diet, participants can expect to lose anything from a few pounds to a few stone over time.
 This will entirely depend on your weight when you first begin and other aspects such as how much you’re exercising during normal calorie intake days.

 Is the 5:2 diet sustainable?

 Sticking to a diet plan for two days a week as opposed to seven is more achievable than attempting a full week.
 As with everything, new habits require time to form.
 If you’re struggling to fit the diet around your lifestyle at the beginning, you may still find it easier later on if you stick with it.
 With that being said, the following side effects may impact the sustainability of the 5:2 diet:

 - Daytime tiredness